sivagurubilli/sivagurubilli/README.md

 ### 👀 I’m interested in fullstack software development
 ### 🌱 I’m currently learning mern stack and java

-####  good problem solver and fullstack developer looking for opportunity work woek with challenging environment to gain and lean knowledge.
+####  good problem solver and fullstack developer looking for opportunity work  with challenging environment to gain and learn knowledge.
 Would like to explore technological implementations to find solutions to a lot of problems.
-Aim to leave a mark on my work at every level of my career. my free time lways contributing reading tech blogs and forams
+Aim to leave a mark on my work at every level of my career. my free time lways contributing reading tech blogs and forums

 <a href="URL_REDIRECT" target="blank"><img align="center" src="https://camo.githubusercontent.com/505c2c03a5b20dcc664ce9a0dbdce638ea0a8a85fc39e613c0f4a2f545dd67b1/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f3638302f302a37513379765349765f7430696f4a2d5a2e676966" height="250" /></a>